cosmos/sdk-tutorials/academy/3-my-own-chain/reject-game.md

 ## Interact with the CLI

-Time to see if it is possible to reject a game from the command-line.
+Time to see if it is possible to reject a game from the command line.
 If you did not do it already, start your chain with Ignite.

 First, is it possible to reject the current game from the command line?